 Measure your furniture.
 If you haven’t already, make sure you measure your furniture and write down dimensions on a pocket notebook.
 Writing down this information will help you tremendously when you arrive at your new destination.
 It’s also a good idea to keep your notebook and a tape measurer in your sleepover bag.

 Label your boxes.
-Before any boxes start going in the moving trucks, make sure you take a few seconds to make sure they are labeled.
-It is especially important to label boxes that are fragile and boxes that are a priority to unpack first.
+Before any boxes start going in the moving trucks, take a few seconds to make sure they are labeled.
+It is especially important to label fragile boxes and boxes that are a priority to unpack first.

 Plan for children and pets.
 If you have small children and pets moving with you, try setting aside any special toys, food, and accessories they need.
-The move will be especially hard on them, so ensure you make them feel as normal as possible by setting aside their essentials.
+The move will be tough on them, so ensure you make them feel as normal as possible by setting aside their essentials.

 Pack a cooler.
-This easy tip seems to be one of the most forgotten ones, but it is especially important if you’re moving during the summer.
+This easy tip seems to be one of the most forgotten ones, but it’s indispensable if you’re moving during the summer.
 Having cold water, sports drinks, energy drinks, or even a few snacks in there can help you stay hydrated, fueled, and alert throughout the big day.
 The movers helping you will be very appreciated.